Reaction-Framework/react-native-camera/README.md

 Ends the current capture session for video captures.
 Only applies when the current `captureMode` is `video`.

-#### `static async checkVideoPermission()` (iOS; Android)
+#### `static async getVideoPermissionStatus()` (iOS; Android)

 Exposes the native API for checking if the device has authorized access to the camera.
-Can be called before loading the Camera component to ensure proper UX.
-If application is not authorized exception will be thrown (Promise will reject).
-Otherwise call will pass without exception, and with no result returned (Promise will resolve without result).
+Can be called before rendering the Camera component to ensure proper UX.
+Resolves with `Camera.constants.PermissionStatus.authorized` if access is authorized, `Camera.constants.PermissionStatus.denied` if access is denied or `Camera.constants.PermissionStatus.notDetermined` if permission is still undetermined.

 #### `static async requestVideoPermission()` (iOS; Android)